ClosedNon-ProfitClosed Non-Competitive Grant Round 2025-26

 What's Funded

-Activities that contribute to a professional, viable and ethical Indigenous visual arts industry, including supporting participation and economic opportunities for Aboriginal and Torres Strait Islander people, and the production, exhibition, critique, purchase and collection of Indigenous visual art.
+Activities that contribute to a professional, viable and ethical Indigenous visual arts industry, including supporting participation by Aboriginal and Torres Strait Islander people and the production, exhibition, critique, purchase and collection of Indigenous visual art.

 Expected Outcomes

-A stronger Indigenous visual arts industry with strong Aboriginal and Torres Strait Islander participation and economic opportunities, and continued production, exhibition, critique, purchase and collection of Indigenous visual art.
+A stronger Indigenous visual arts industry with strong participation by Aboriginal and Torres Strait Islander people, increased economic opportunities, and continued production, exhibition, critique, purchase and collection of Indigenous visual art.

 Free Eligibility Check